hed-standard/hed-specification/docs/source/Appendix_A.md

   - Description
 * - `boolProperty`
   - A schema attribute's value is either true or false.<br/>Presence indicates true, absence false.
+* - `elementProperty`
+  - Indicates this schema attribute can apply to any type<br/>of element (tag term, unit class, etc).
+* - `isInheritedProperty`
+  - Indicates that this attribute is inherited by child nodes.<br/>This property only applies to schema attributes for nodes.
+* - `nodeProperty`
+  - Indicates this schema attribute applies to node (tag-term) elements.<br/>This was added to allow for an attribute to apply to multiple elements.
 * - `unitClassProperty`
-  - A schema attribute only applies to unit classes.
+  - A schema attribute applies to unit classes.
 * - `unitModifierProperty`
-  - A schema attribute only applies to unit modifiers.
+  - A schema attribute applies to unit modifiers.
 * - `unitProperty`
-  - A schema attribute only applies to units.
+  - A schema attribute applies to units.
 * - `valueClassProperty`
-  - A schema attribute only applies to value classes.
+  - A schema attribute applies to value classes.
 ``````

 The element that a schema attribute can apply to is controlled by the